TheRiverElder/rand-text/README.md

 ```
 mystery cellphone made of steel from France
-the steel that used to defeat Dalek in Japan
+the steel that Doctor used to defeat Dalek in Japan
 extraordinary cellphone made of steel from Canada
 horrible flower made of stone from Japan
 mystery flower made of iron from Canada